 6. Am I sure that my action meets my personal code of ethics and behavior?

 You should be able to answer "yes" to all these questions before taking action.

 Each supervisor is responsible for the ethical business behavior of his/her subordinates.
 Supervisors must weigh carefully all courses of action suggested in ethical as well as economic terms and base their decisions on the guidelines provided by this code as well as their personal sense of right and wrong.

 Implementation of the provisions of this code is one of the standards by which the performance of all levels of employees will be measured.

-B. In recommending or proposing a particular business transaction or course of action for approval, those involved must disclose to their superiors all the pertinent information they know about such transactions and the persons involved.
+B. In recommending or proposing a particular business transaction or course of action for approval, those involved must disclose to their superiors or to the Strategic Planning and Communications Group (THE BOARD), all the pertinent information they know about such transactions and the persons involved.
 The disclosure should include significant information that they may have reason to believe has been omitted by others.

 C. Specifically, Globally Connected does not tolerate the willful violation or circumvention of laws pertinent to the operations of Globally Connected by an employee during the course of that person's employment; nor does the organization tolerate the disregard or circumvention of institutional policy or engagement in unscrupulous dealings.
 Employees should not attempt to accomplish by indirect means, through agents and intermediaries, what is directly forbidden.

 Failure to comply with the standards contained in this code will result in disciplinary action that may include termination, referral for criminal prosecution, and reimbursement to Globally Connected for any losses or damage resulting from the violation.
 As with all matters involving disciplinary action, principles of fairness will apply.
 Any employee charged with a violation of this code will be afforded an opportunity to explain his or her actions before disciplinary action is taken.

 1. Against employees who authorize or participate directly in actions which are a violation of this code.